nozerorma/PhyloPhere/README.md

 ## Configuration

 The configuration files are located in the `conf` directory.
-The `base.config` file contains the basic configuration parameters, while the `modules.config` file defines module-specific configurations.`nextflow.config` contains parameterization and profile settings, among other things.
+The `base.config` file contains the basic configuration parameters, while the `modules.config` file defines module-specific configurations.

 ## Documentation